TimotheeHabra/coman_robotran/StandaloneC/README.md

 You must modify the environment variable called _Path_ to add the location of the _jvm.dll_ file (usually in 'C:Program\ Files/Java/jdk1.7.0_51/jre/bin/server').
 Locate this file (jvm.dll) and copy its location.
 This is the path to access the _jvm.dll_ file.
 You must add it to the _Path_ environment variable.
-Here is the procedure (sorry for the inconvenience, but I only have the French Windows version):
+Here is the procedure:

-Go to _Panneau de configuration/Tous les Panneaux de configuration/Systemes_ and click on _Modifier les Parametres_.
+Go to _Control Panel/All Control Panels/Systems_ and click on _Modify Settings_.
-In _Parametres systemes avances_, click on _Variables d'environnement..._
+In _Advanced System Settings_, click on _Environment Variables..._
-In _Variables systeme_, click on the _Path_ variable, then _Modifier..._
+In _System Variables_, click on the _Path_ variable, then _Modify..._
 At the end of the second field, put a ';' and paste the location of your _jvm.dll_ file.